You are eligible for Medicare Advantage plans in Virginia if you are enrolled in both Parts A and B of Original Medicare .

 - Transportation for routine medical appointments

-While a Medicare Advantage plan from a private insurance company under the guidance of the federal program replaces Parts A and B of Original Medicare, you still are responsible for Part A and B monthly premiums A premium is a fee you pay to your insurance company for health plan coverage.
-This is usually a monthly cost..
+While a Medicare Advantage plan from a private insurance company under the guidance of the federal program replaces Parts A and B of Original Medicare, you still are responsible for Part A and B monthly premiums .
 The large majority of people don’t have to pay a Part A premium.
-The standard premium for Part B in 2022 is $170.10.
+The standard premium for Part B in 2023 is $164.90.

 Some Medicare Advantage plans in Virginia carry their own monthly premium.
 Others offer $0 premiums.
 Additionally: